content-left-bg.png

 This procedure outlines the responsibilities and processes for the consistent application of recruitment and selection standards and directives across the Department of Education.

-The recruitment and selection of public service employees must be in accordance with the merit principles and criteria prescribed in sections 27 and 28 of the
+The recruitment and selection of public sector employees must be in accordance with the principles and criteria prescribed in sections 44 and 45 of the Public Sector Act 2022 (PS Act).

-The principles of merit and merit criteria apply to all permanent, temporary and casual recruitment and selection decisions.
+The principles underpinning recruitment and selection apply to all permanent, temporary and casual decisions.

 Overview